KOIT

-KOIT (96.5 FM) is a commercial adult contemporary radio station licensed to San Francisco, California.
+KOIT (96.5 FM) is a commercial adult contemporary radio station licensed in San Francisco, California.
 The station has studios along Junipero Serra Boulevard in Daly City, and transmits from Sutro Tower in San Francisco, with a power output of 24,000 watts effective radiated power.
 The signal can be received throughout the Bay Area with relative ease.
 There is also a booster station in Martinez, California called KOIT-FM3 that improves the coverage in the Diablo Valley area.

-KOIT is owned by Salt Lake City–based Bonneville International.
-From 2007 through 2017, the station was owned by Entercom.
-As part of its merger with CBS Radio, the company was required to divest four of its radio stations in San Francisco in order stay within ownership caps.
-KOIT was placed in a trust and was subsequently reacquired by Bonneville, which had owned the station from 1975 until the sale to Entercom.
+KOIT is owned by Connoisseur Media following a May 2026 purchase from Bonneville International.